-The term 'Transaction Fee' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Transaction Fee' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Transaction Fee describes a cost that companies have to pay every time they process a debit card or credit card transaction.
 These can also be called per transaction fees.
 Such fees range typically from .5 percent to five percent of the full transaction amount plus another .20 to .30 handling fee per transaction.
 Every merchant service provider assesses its own specific fees.
 As an example, when customers charge a $100 amount, the fee for the merchant to process this transaction could vary from a low of .70 to a high of $5.30.
 This is why those merchants which encounter many debit and credit card payments from their customers are best advised to shop the most advantageous deals and lowest fees from the various service providers.

 Such transaction fees are set by two different participants.
 The first is the actual card payment firm, such as Visa, MasterCard, American Express, or Discover.
 The other fee setter comes from the provider of the merchant services.
 These wholesale or payment card transaction fees cannot be negotiated and do not vary from one merchant to the next.
 Yet the fees of the service providers do range.
 Service providers group them according to one of three main categories.
 These are interchange plus, tiered, or subscription.

 With interchange plus, the structure of fees breaks out according to the service provider and payment card company fees individually on the monthly statement of the merchant.
 Tiered structures levy their fees on the type of transactions in question.
 This might be online or in person based transactions.
 With subscription fees, these are either annually or monthly assessed.
 Such per transaction fees reimburse the financial service firms for processing the payment card transactions.